hpcleuven/VscDocumentation/source/data/tier1data/features/group_administration.rst

 Within a project, we can distinguish multiple roles:

-- Responsible
+Responsible
-- Manager
-- Member
-- Support

-The **responsible**, as the name suggest, is the primary responsible for the project.
+    Primary responsible for the project.
 They are the primary point of contact for the support staff in administrative issues.

+Manager
-The **manager(s)** has the power to add and remove project members and to modify subgroups (see later).
+    Role with the power to add and remove project members and to modify subgroups (see later).

+Member
+    Regular role without any special permissions.

+Support
+     Support staff from the VSC who might temporarily join projects when they are actively involved, or for debugging purposes.

 The support role is meant for support staff from the VSC.
 They might temporarily join projects when they are actively involved, or for debugging purposes.

-To manage project members, reponsibles/managers need to go to the web page of their project, by going to https://mango.vscentrum.be/, clicking on their zone to expand the list of projects they are member of, and clicking on their project name.
+To manage project members, reponsibles/managers need to go to the web page of their project, by going to the `ManGO portal <https://mango.vscentrum.be/>`_, clicking on their zone to expand the list of projects they are member of, and clicking on their project name.
-Alternatively, they can go straight to *https://mango.vscentrum.be/data-platform/project/<project_name>*.
+Alternatively, they can go straight to ``https://mango.vscentrum.be/data-platform/project/<project_name>``.

 On this page, you get an overview of all members in the project:

 .. figure:: ../images/group_administration/mango_portal_manage_members.png
   :alt: An overview of all members.

-- To add a new member to the project, click on 'add member' and search them by their name or account number.
-Next, click on 'Add'.
+- To add a new member to the project, click on *add member* and search them by their name or account number.
+Next, click on *Add*.

 - To change the role of a member, click on the blue pencil icon next to their name.
-Select their new role on the dropdown, and click on 'Update'.
+Select their new role on the dropdown, and click on *Update*.

 - To remove a member from the project, click on the red trashcan icon next to their name.
-In the menu that pops up, click on 'Delete'.
+In the menu that pops up, click on *Delete*.

-After making one or multiple of these changes, a button 'apply changes in iRODS' will appear.
+After making one or multiple of these changes, a button *apply changes in iRODS* will appear.
 Click on this button to finalize your changes.